maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 You play a robot called Blit who’s crash-landed on an alien planet and trying to get home.
 There are puzzles.
 You can [grab it on Steam](https://store.steampowered.com/app/2073530/Stereo_Boy/) for eight bucks, even less if you catch the launch sale.
 Here’s a trailer:

 {{< youtube Gxo9DIQfEwU >}}

+Pretty cool, right?
+Let's talk a bit about the origin story!

 <!--more-->